benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 When calculating local network centralities or land-use accessibilities, it is best-practice to buffer the network by a distance equal to the maximum distance threshold to be considered.
 This prevents problematic results arising due to boundary roll-off effects.
 The `live` node attribute identifies nodes falling within the areal boundary of interest as opposed to those that fall within the surrounding buffered area.
 Calculations are only performed for `live=True` nodes, thus reducing frivolous computation while also cleanly identifying which nodes are in the buffered roll-off area.
 If some other process will be used for filtering the nodes, or if boundary roll-off is not being considered, then set all nodes to `live=True`.

-The `idx` node attribute maps the current node to the starting edge-index for associated out-edges.
-Note that there may be more than one edge associated with any particular node.
-These are represented in sequential order in the `edge_map`, and therefore only the first such edge is identified by the `idx` node attribute.

-The `weight` parameter allows centrality calculations to be weighted by external considerations, e.g. adjacent edge lengths, building density, etc. Set to a default value of `1` for all nodes if weights are not to be considered.
+The `ghosted` attribute should be applied to 'ghosted' nodes on decomposed graphs -- this will be added automatically if using [`nX_decompose`](/util/graphs.html#nx_decompose).

 ### Edge attributes

-The start and end edge `idx` attributes point to the corresponding node indices in the `node_map`.
+The start and end edge `idx` attributes point to the corresponding node indices in the `node_data` array.

-The `length` edge attribute should always correspond to the edge lengths in metres.
+The `length` edge attribute (index $2$) should always correspond to the edge lengths in metres.
 This is used when calculating the distances traversed by the shortest-path algorithm so that the respective $d_{max}$ maximum distance thresholds can be enforced: these distance thresholds are based on the actual network-paths traversed by the algorithm as opposed to crow-flies distances.

-The `impedance` edge attribute represents the friction to movement across the network: it is used by the shortest-path algorithm when calculating the shortest-routes from each origin node $i$ to all surrounding nodes $j$ within the respective $d_{max}$ distance thresholds.
-For shortest-path centralities, the `impedance` attribute will generally assume the same value as the `length` attribute.
-This need not be the case; for example, simplest-path centralities assume an angular `impedance` attribute representing the angular change in direction across the length of a street segment (on the dual graph).
+The `angle_sum` edge bearing (index $3$) should correspond to the total angular change along the length of the segment.
+This is used when calculating angular impedances for simplest-path measures.
+The `start_bearing` (index $5$) and `end_bearing` (index $6$) attributes respectively represent the starting and ending bearing of the segment.
+This is also used when calculating simplest-path measures when the algorithm steps from one edge to another.

+The `imp_factor` edge attribute (index $4$) represents an impedance multiplier for increasing or diminishing the impedance of an edge.
+This is ordinarily set to $1$, therefor not impacting calculations.
+By setting this to greater or less than $1$, the edge will have a correspondingly higher or lower impedance.
+This can be used to take considerations such as street gradients into account, but should be used with caution.

 ::: tip Hint